webexone/digital/_pages/Lab3_Chat.md

 ### 2. Verify that live chat widget loads

 - There's still a few bits to configure but we can now verify that the live chat widget loads.
-- Go to Webex Connect Engage portal, select Installation tab and Copy the chat script code.
+- Go to Webex Engage portal (Where you launched the `Digital Channels` -> `Assets` -> `Channel Assets` from the left menu of the Management Portal), select Installation tab and Copy the chat script code.

 <img align="middle" src="/digital/assets/images/Lab3_18.jpg" width="1000" />
 <br/>